A computational model of infant sensorimotor exploration in the mobile paradigm: Introduction

 We shall see below that our model broadly reproduces infants' behavior.
 It quickly learns to differentiate and selectively increase the activity in the connected limb as compared to the unconnected limbs.
 The model also reproduces the control experiments showing that mere activity of the mobile does not suffice to produce increased limb activity: a proper contingency must exist between the infant's movements and the activation of the mobile.
 Our simulations also predict better contingency detection in the binary versus the conjugate condition, and provide insights into the controversial extinction burst.

-In addition to these main results, we perform several ``ablation'' studies, where we observe how the model performs when its main components are selectively removed.
+In addition to these main results, we perform several ``ablation'' studies, where we observe how the model performs when its main components are selectively removed (we will call the unablated model \textit{(complete model)}.
 These studies demonstrate that most of the components of the model are necessary ingredients: numerous muscles, motor noise, and the exploration mechanism attempting to minimize prediction error.